 Other Yoho National Park Hikes

 Of course, there are so many hikes in Banff and tons of exploring.
 Looking for the best Yoho hikes?
-We rank our favorite hikes around the park and share all of the details in this guide to experience the best in the park.
-You’ll find on these hikes in Banff high alpine passes lined with wildflowers, jagged peaks topped by glaciers, and a healthy dose of turquoise blue lakes.
+We rank our favorite hikes around the park and share all the details in this guide to experience the best in the park.
+You’ll find on these hikes high alpine passes lined with wildflowers, jagged peaks topped by glaciers, and a healthy dose of turquoise blue lakes.

 You need a National Parks Pass to visit Yoho National Park.
 You can purchase a Parks Canada pass at any park gate.
-Yes, Parks Canada employees do check, and you can get a ticket if you don’t have one.
+Yes, Parks Canada employees check, and you can get a ticket if you don’t have one.
 You’ll hit a Parks Canada gate right after Canmore along the Trans-Canada Highway if coming from Calgary before entering Banff.
 Parks Canada pass prices are as follows:

-- Youth (up to 17): Free
+Youth (up to 17) | Free |

-Again, day passes are $10.50 per person, so depending on how many days you are staying and if you have plans to go elsewhere like Banff, Waterton, or Jasper, you may want to consider the Discover Pass.
+Again, day passes are $11.00 per person, so depending on how many days you are staying and if you have plans to go elsewhere like Banff, Waterton, or Jasper, you may want to consider the Discover Pass.
 Discovery Pass fees are as follows:

 How to Get to Emerald Lake?

-- Golden to Emerald Lake: Golden is 56 min (64.9 km) via Trans-Canada Hwy/BC-1 E.
+- From Golden: Golden is 56 min (64.9 km) via Trans-Canada Hwy/BC-1 E.

 Plan Your Trip to the Canadian Rockies